 And out of all the options that are available on today’s dual dash cam market, one name that keeps on popping up in a lot of lists for good cameras is the Vantrue N2 Pro.
-It’s a dual dash cam that does cost a pretty penny, but aims to give you the best possible performance and quality.
-And for many, it is more than worth it, especially when you get in an accident and have a way to prove that you aren’t at guilt.
+It’s a dual dash cam that does cost a pretty penny but aims to give you the best possible performance and quality.
+And for many, it is more than worth it, especially when you get in an accident and have a way to prove that you aren’t guilty.

 So, considering it’s pretty pricey, who is it for, and how does it stack up in the sea of dash cams available today?
 Let’s find out.
+But before we proceed, here’s the best dash cam under 100 dollars!

 Once you open the box, you’ll see that this isn’t the typical dual dash cam where you have one unit for the front, and another, separate one for the rear.
 Instead, this is a single unit that’s mounted at the front and has two lenses pointing in opposite directions.
 The dash cam is pretty small, which is excellent considering you can’t mount it behind the rearview mirror due to the rearwards facing lens.
 You can have it above or below the rearview mirror, and it won’t get in the way when you’re driving.